-In this illustration you’ll see that the blue cold-water line valve is in the closed position as is the red line that supplies your hot water.
+In this illustration, you’ll see that the blue cold-water line valve is in the closed position as is the red line that supplies your hot water.

 You may also notice that the bypass line that runs between them has a valve that is open.
-When your water system is configured like this, you are bypassing the water heater and any hot water faucet in your system will not work.
+When your water system is configured like this, you are bypassing the RV water heater and any RV hot water faucet in your system will not work.

 The proper way to configure the water flow through RV’s supply system is to configure the flow as shown here.

 In this photo, you can see that the inline valve on the bypass line is closed and the cold-water supply line is open, as is the hot water supply line.
-If your water heater is not configured like this, then you will not receive a hot water supply.
+If your RV water heater is not configured like this, then you will not receive a hot water supply.

-If you’re getting a solid supply of water through your hot water faucets and you are still without hot water, then the next step is to look at your power supply to the water heater.
-Is your water heater getting the necessary electric supply to operate properly?
+If you’re getting a solid supply of water through your hot water faucets and you are still without hot water, then the next step is to look at your power supply to the RV water heater.
+Is your RV water heater getting the necessary electric supply to operate properly?

-This is especially important if your water heater is electric, but it can be equally important for propane models.
+This is especially important if you have an electric water heater, but it can be equally important for propane models.
 For example, an electric water heater needs an electrical charge to operate and heat the elements necessary to keep your water hot when you want to access it.

-This is a problem with propane heated water, and you should address it as soon as possible.
-I would also recommend that you limit the use of your water heater until you have resolved the problem.
+This is a problem with propane-heated water, and you should address it as soon as possible.
+I would also recommend that you limit the use of your RV water heater until you have resolved the problem.
 Generally, when your propane burners are making a loud sound when they are burning, it’s because they are burning too lean.

 While I don’t usually recommend that people who aren’t qualified in the heating and cooling industry make repairs involving propane appliances, adjusting the airflow to your propane heater is usually a simple fix.
 One basic rule to keep in mind is that your flame should be blue in color.
 Too much or too little oxygen will cause your flame to be mostly yellow or orange.

 In the photo above, you will see what appears to be a sleeve on the fresh air intake line and that’s exactly what it is.
-Just to the right of the vents which regulate the proper air flow to the burner is a small set screw.
+Just to the right of the vents which regulate the proper airflow to the burner is a small set screw.
 By loosening this screw, you can slide the sleeve to the right or left which will add or reduce the fresh air supply to the burner and this will adjust the proper flame for your burner.

-Remember, too much oxygen will cause your flame to roar and be blue with yellow and orange in color and too little oxygen will cause your flame to be mainly yellow.
+Remember, too much oxygen will cause your flame to roar and be blue with yellow and orange in color, and too little oxygen will cause your flame to be mainly yellow.
 Should the latter occur, your mixture is too rich, and your burner will produce excessive solid waste, and this is referred to as shooting.

-All water heaters, whether they are for homes or RVs, are equipped with a relief valve.
-As water heats it begins to expand and produce steam, and this produces pressure.
+All RV water heaters, whether they are for homes or RVs, are equipped with a relief valve.
+As water heats, it begins to expand and produce steam, and this produces pressure.
 Relief valves are designed to eliminate this pressure automatically and when working properly it’s not unusual to see them “leaking”.

-Reduce the temperature settings on your water heater and this should correct the problem.
+Reduce the temperature settings on your RV water heater and this should correct the problem.
 If it continues to leak, then I would suggest you properly replace the valve, and this should solve your problem.

 Foul odors in your water system are usually caused by stale or old water in your tanks or in some cases where you filled your tanks with water.
 I’ve traveled all over this country and on occasion I have filled my freshwater tanks with water that I thought tasted odd.
-This is not uncommon as different parts of this country have different geological water tables that contain different elements that will ultimately effect the taste of the water.
+This is not uncommon as different parts of this country have different geological water tables that contain different elements that will ultimately affect the taste of the water.

-Naturally, I would recommend a good water filter on your system.
+Naturally, I would recommend a good water filter for your system.
 However, you should also consider flushing out your water system should this foul odor or taste persist.
-In a previous article about sanitizing your water system, I explained how to properly do this and why it’s important to keep your water system clean and properly sanitized and you should take a look at that article for tips on cleaning your water system.
+In a previous article about sanitizing your water system, I explained how to properly do this and why it’s important to keep your water system clean and properly sanitized you should take a look at that article for tips on cleaning your water system.

 As always folks, thanks for reading my columns.
 I wish you safe travels and I hope to see you on the road sometime.